 Camping on Lastovo

-Many people decide to stay overnight in the nature, in the shade of the pines, listening to the sounds of waves and crickets.
 Spending the vacation in nature is a unique experience, especially if you decide to go on a vacation somewhere on the Mediterranean during the summer months.
-In that case, camping is a far better option than booking a hotel room.
+In case you want to stay overnight in nature, here are the options.

 There are two campsites on Lastovo, Skriveni is located in Skrivena Luka, on the South of Lastovo, 6 kilometers of the town Lastovo, in one of the most beautiful bays on the island.
 It is sheltered by the natural shade of olive trees offering fresh food products from the local family Barbic, parking area, and a shower with warm water.
 For any additional information contact the campsite directly.